 Hardware security tokens

-Another approach to generating temporary codes is called Time-based One-time Password, or TOTP in short.
+Another approach to generating temporary codes is a Time-based One-time Password or TOTP short.
 The idea is that there are two physically independent places where the code is generated — the server/application the user tries to log in to and some other independent device — a security token.

-The tokens come in different flavors, such as keyrings with a small display showing the TOTP code, a USB drive that is plugged directly into the user’s computer, and the fact it’s plugged in means the user is authenticated, NFC tags, etc. A few examples: RSA SecureID®, Yubikey from Yubico, Titan from Google, and many, many others.
+The tokens come in different flavors, such as keyrings with a small display showing the TOTP code, a USB drive plugged directly into the user’s computer, and the fact it’s plugged in means the user is authenticated, NFC tags, etc. A few examples are RSA SecureID®, Yubikey from Yubico, Titan from Google, and many others.

-Let’s describe how the device with small display works.
+Let’s describe how the device with a small display works.
 It generates a security code using an algorithm based on a unique SID and current time.
-The server/application is aware of the SID the specific device is using, so it can generate the code using the same source information too.
-Upon login, the user is requested to enter the code from the device she/he owns.
+The server/application is aware of the SID the specific device is using, so it can generate the code using the same source information, too.
+Upon login, the user is requested to enter the code from their own device.
 If the entered code matches the code generated by the application internally, the user is authenticated.

-Pros: no need to transport OTP to the user; standardized TOTP algorithm, you can use an existing library to generate TOTP in your application.
+Pros: no need to transport OTP to the user; standardized TOTP algorithm so you can use an existing library to generate TOTP in your application.

-Cons: hardware token may be lost or stolen; in practice, users often leave the USB token plugged to the laptop while transporting, so the laptop may be lost together with the token; there is a need to store the device-associated identifier, such as device ID or serial number or the SID, which may be a security concern.
+Cons: hardware token may be lost or stolen; in practice, users often leave the USB token plugged into the laptop while transporting, so the computer may be lost together with the token; there is a need to store the device-associated identifier, such as device ID or serial number or the SID, which may be a security concern.

 Software Tokens or Virtual Devices